bnpr/Malt/docs/From-Nodes-To-Code/From-Nodes-To-Code.md

 ## First Contact

-Let's start by looking at some basic examples in *EEVEE* and *Malt*, so you can see how they compare to each other.
+Let's start by looking at some basic *Malt* examples and what would be their *EEVEE* counterparts, so you can see how they compare to each other.
 Read the code, but don't worry if you don't really understand it, we will take a more detailed look at it later.

 To get a better feel of it, let's test this examples as we go.
 You could just copy-paste them, but you will get a better grasp by typing them yourself.
 It will also serve to get familiar with the extra goodies VSCode provides, like code auto-completion.

 If you miss-type something, you will see an error pop up in the Material panel inside *Blender* that will tell you what and where the error is.